 South Fylde Line CRP – Blackpool South to Preston and;

 West of Lancs CRP – Preston to Ormskirk, Wigan to Southport & Wigan to Kirkby.

 Richard started out as a history teacher but was the ‘father’ of many rail user groups in the 1980s & 90s including the Ormskirk & Preston Travellers Association (OPTA & now the Ormskirk, Preston & Southport Travellers Association OPTSA), Ribble Valley Rail (RVR), the South Fylde Line Rail Users Association (SFLRUA) and the Lancaster and Skipton Rail Users Group (LASRUG).
 He was also involved in the creation of many Friends of Stations groups and Station Partnerships well before the rest of the country caught on to this idea.
-His role as Rail Development Team Manager with LCC has seen him involved in the creation of three transport interchanges at Burscough Bridge, Carnforth and Clitheroe and also the County’s project manager in the building of Accrington Eco Station, the new Burnley Manchester Road station and the new station build at Buckshaw Village, between Leyland and Chorley.
+Richard is Chair of Community Rail Lancashire and his current role as Rail Development Team Manager with LCC has seen him involved in the creation of three transport interchanges at Burscough Bridge, Carnforth and Clitheroe and also the County’s project manager in the building of Accrington Eco Station, the new Burnley Manchester Road station and the new station build at Buckshaw Village, between Leyland and Chorley.

 Brian is an engineer by trade and has been a rail enthusiast all his life and joined Lancashire County Council around eleven years ago as a Community Rail Development Officer.
 He has been closely involved with the work the CRPs do with schools and is the voice of the eponymous Brian the Bull, star of two DVDs.
 He also oversees the volunteers that carry out work on the stations and disused platforms and leads cycle rides and walks that take people to discover the history of Lancashire’s community rail lines.